Bake Play Smile

 Notes

-Lining the muffin tins with paper cases or liners is essential to the success of the Honey Joys.
-The glaze is very sticky and no matter how well you grease the muffin tins, they will stick unless the mixture is contained in a paper case.
+• Use paper cases - the glaze is very sticky and no matter how well you grease the muffin tins, they will stick unless contained in a paper case.

 Nutrition